giantswarm/gitops-template/docs/add_wc_template_vintage.md

-# Add vintage workload cluster definition (Legacy CRs)
+# Add a vintage Workload Cluster template (Legacy CRs)

 Follow the below instructions to store vintage cluster CRs in the repository.
-The instructions respect the [repository structure](./repo_structure.md).
+These CRs provide a [Cluster Template](./add_wc_template.md) that is later used to create Cluster Definitions.

 The instructions below take into account that CAPI like objects are frequently versioned (so you have `v1beta1`, `v1beta2`), but often the changes between the versions are rather small and in practice sometimes don't even affect you.